isomerpages/moe-temasekjc/_temasek-experience/CCE/Sexuality Education (JC).md

 <p><em>How does the media portray gender and relationships?
 How do societal influences affect our understanding of gender stereotypes?</em>
 </p>
 <p></p>
-<p>This lesson will help students recognise that some segments of society
+<p>In this lesson, students will recognise that some segments of society
+may inaccurately reflect the efforts needed to maintain healthy relationships, leading to skewed assumptions of sexual messages and connotations within relationships.</p>
+<p></p>
-may inaccurately reflect the efforts needed to maintain healthy relationships, leading to skewed assumptions of sexual messages and connotations within relationships.
-Students will understand how societal influences can skew one’s understanding of gender stereotypes (e.g. boys should not cry, and are to suppress emotional sensitivity so as not to seem weak; girls are physically weak and unathletic, and downplay achievements so as to fit in).</p>
+<p>Students will understand how societal influences can skew one’s understanding
+of gender stereotypes (e.g. boys should not cry, and are to suppress emotional sensitivity so as not to seem weak; girls are physically weak and unathletic, and downplay achievements so as to fit in), which can affect interactions and relationships in ways that are harmful to themselves and others.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p><strong>Term 2 Week 2</strong>